To the tulip blossom in Keukenhof Holland

 Who was Carolus Clusius?

-In this part of the park is also a statute of Carolus Clusius, an avid amateur botanist.
-It was he who once brought tulip bulbs from the Ottoman Empire to Europe.
-He worked as a doctor at the Viennese Court and was later called to the University of Leiden.
-That's why he brought the tulips to Holland.
-In Leiden he also laid the Hortus botanicus a garden for research purposes, located on the grounds of the University.
+This part of the park also has a statue of Carolus Clusius, an avid hobby botanist.
+It was once he who brought tulip bulbs from the Ottoman Empire to Europe.
+He worked as a doctor at the Viennese court and years later was appointed to the University of Leiden.
+So he brought the tulips back The Netherlands.
+In Leiden he also put the Hortus botanicus a garden for research purposes, located on the grounds of the University.